smithc6136/leaflet-challenge/README.md

         *  Your data markers should reflect the magnitude of the earthquake in their size and color.
 Earthquakes with higher magnitudes should appear larger and darker in color.
         *  Include popups that provide additional information about the earthquake when a marker is clicked.
         *  Create a legend that will provide context for your map data.
+        *  Add a number of base maps to choose from